-PSPC Appendix (COT)
+PSPC Appendix (WBT)

-Application requirements particular for coating according to Performance Standard for Protective Coatings (PSPC) of cargo oil tanks of crude oil tankers to IMO Resolution MSC.288(87)
+Application requirements particular for coating according to Performance Standard for Protective Coatings (PSPC) of dedicated seawater ballast tanks to IMO Resolution MSC.215 (82)

 Job specification

 There shall be a minimum of two stripe coats and two spray coats, except that the second stripe coat, by way of welded seams only, may be reduced in scope where it is proven that the NDFT (nominal total dry film thickness) can be met by the coats applied in order to avoid unnecessary over thickness.
 Any reduction in scope of the second stripe coat shall be fully detailed in the CTF.